Lactone: Occurrence

 Lactone rings occur widely as building blocks in nature, such as in ascorbic acid, kavain, nepetalactone, gluconolactone, hormones (spironolactone, mevalonolactone), enzymes (lactonase), neurotransmitters (butyrolactone, avermectins), antibiotics (macrolides like erythromycin; amphotericin B), anticancer drugs (vernolepin, epothilones), phytoestrogens (resorcylic acid lactones, cardiac glycosides).

 5-Membered γ-lactones and 6-membered δ-lactones are prevalent. β-lactones appear in a number of natural products. αLactones can be detected as transient species in mass spectrometry experiments.

+Ten-membered lactones are an important class of naturally occurring phytotoxic lactones.
+Examples include Herbarumin I and Stagonolide A.

 Macrocyclic lactones are also important natural products.
 Lactones are present in oak wood, and they contribute to the flavour profile of barrel-aged beers.